 How do I chat with Lisa in real time?

-I am available online through Google chat at various times throughout the day.
+I am available online through anonymous chat at various times throughout the day.
 A chat button will be available on the class webpage for anonymous chat, and the green light will be on if I'm available.
 I am also at Skype with the name lisalanesoffice.

 LECTURE/TEXTBOOK QUIZZES